marisha-g/BioSim_G21_Julie_Marisha/README.md

 Documentation
 --------------
-You can read the full documentation on `readthedocs <https://group-lasso.readthedocs.io/en/latest/maths.html>`_.
+You can read the full documentation on our sphinx page.

 References